 ORIGINALLY PUBLISHED 01 MARCH 2015

 This year, for the first time in several years, I'm not going to be migrating south in June to attend the annual Lot piano camp.
-At the time the redoubtable Anne Brain was taking her bookings last winter there was too much uncertainty about the future shape of my working life (much clearer now: I step down as editor of the Guardian after 20 years and became both Princple of Lady Margaret Hall, Oxford, in October as well as the chair of the Scott Trust, which owns the Guardian.
+At the time the redoubtable Anne Brain was taking her bookings last winter there was too much uncertainty about the future shape of my working life (much clearer now: I step down as editor of the Guardian after 20 years and became Principal of Lady Margaret Hall, Oxford, in October.

 So, with a massive pang of regret, I'll miss this year's courses with two excellent tutors, Simon Nicholls and James Lisney.
 And, as much, I'll miss the course's new home at the gorgeous little family hotel, Le Vert, which is taken over for a fortnight by the dawn to midnight sound of rehearsal, teaching, performance... and drinking.